Hazel Scott: McCarthyism

 With the advent of the Red Scare in the television industry, Scott's name appeared in Red Channels: A Report on Communist Influence in Radio and Television in June 1950.
 In an effort to clear her name, Scott voluntarily appeared before the House Un-American Activities Committee (HUAC) on September 22, 1950, and insisted on reading a prepared statement.
 She denied that she was "ever knowingly connected with the Communist Party or any of its front organizations."
-However, she stated that she had supported Communist Party member Benjamin J. Davis's run for City Council, arguing that Davis was supported by socialists, a group that "has hated Communists longer and more fiercely than any other."
+However, she stated that she had supported Communist Party member Benjamin J. Davis Jr.'s campaign for the New York City Council, arguing that Davis was supported by socialists, a group that "has hated Communists longer and more fiercely than any other."
 She also expressed her frustrations with the mass amount of false accusations of entertainers and offered the suggestion to use "democratic methods to immediately eliminate a good many irresponsible charges."
 Scott concluded her statement to the HUAC with a request that entertainers be not already "covered with the mud of slander and the filth of scandal" when proving their loyalty to the United States.

 Her television variety program, The Hazel Scott Show, was cancelled a week after Scott appeared before HUAC, on September 29, 1950.
 (Her program predated Nat King Cole's show by six years.)
 Scott suffered a nervous breakdown in 1951.
 On returning to full health, Scott continued to perform in the United States and Europe, even getting sporadic bookings on television variety shows like Cavalcade of Stars and guest starring in an episode of CBS Television's Faye Emerson's Wonderful Town musical series.
 Scott's short-lived television show "provided a glimmer of hope for African American viewers" during a time of continued racial bias in the broadcasting industry and economic hardships for jazz musicians in general.
 Scott remained publicly opposed to McCarthyism and racial segregation throughout her career.